 Multilevel Queue Scheduling

-Another form of scheduling technique has been designed for situations where processes are simply classified into different groups.
+Another scheduling technique has been designed for situations where processes are classified into groups.
 A multi-level queue scheduling technique partitions or divides the ready queue into many separate queues.
-The processes get permanently assigned to one queue, usually based on some property of the process, such as the size of the memory, process priority and/or type of process.
-Each queue got its scheduling algorithm which works at the multilevel form.
+The processes get permanently assigned to one queue, usually based on some property of the process, such as the memory size, process priority, and type of process.
+Each queue has its scheduling algorithm, which works in a multilevel form.

 Here is the diagram of how it works: